vince91/react-native-mapsindoors-mapbox/README.md

 ### iOS

 The MapsIndoors SDK requires iOS 13, so make sure that your podfile is configured for iOS 13.
 Add !use_frameworks inside your app target as well.
+You may also have to turn off `flipper` if you experience issues with MapBoxDirections.

 ```pod
 platform :ios, '13.0